 Zucca pointed to the markings in Lupin’s face, “those lines you wear are a remnant of when everyone lived in the wilds.
 The Verido didn’t have color on their faces then, the color segregation of your people is unfortunate Lupin, I rather liked the subtleties of the patterns from before, like veins on a leaf.
 Colors are vulgar.”

 Lupin wasn’t sure what to say, looking at the patterns on these arms in silent embarrassment.
-The Verido recalled when these patterns were coloured in blue, it was a painful process.
-The people of Volare were proud of it, it was a tribute to Vol, their carrier and protector who bore this colour in its hairs.
+The Verido recalled when these patterns were colored in blue, it was a painful process.
+The people of Volare were proud of it, it was a tribute to Vol, their carrier and protector who bore this color in its hairs.
 The festivities around this event were extravagant, everyone in the city was there and prepared food and activities: Looma root pies, glider races, whistling contests etc. For Lupin, the party was even more grandiose, given the relation to Volare.
-Now, thinking of it, perhaps these colours did serve to separate their people.
+Now, thinking of it, perhaps these colors did serve to separate their people.
 No other race did this.

 Eka put a hand on Lupin’s shoulder, giving it a squeeze.